deekshith0509/MetroNavigator-WebApp/README.md

 ```
 pip install -r requirements.txt
 ```
+   **Note**: The SSL certificates included in the `certs` directory are self-signed and intended for local development purposes only.
+While these certificates allow you to run the application with HTTPS locally, it is recommended that you generate your own SSL certificates for production use to ensure proper security and trust.

  2.**Create SSL certificates** (if not already created):
 If you don't have *cert.pem* and *key.pem*, you can generate them with OpenSSL: